MIPPL/nephele-org-website/public/content/developers/tutorials/sending-transactions-using-web3-and-alchemy/index.md

 sourceUrl: https://docs.alchemy.com/alchemy/tutorials/sending-txs
 ---

-This is a beginner friendly guide to sending Ethereum transactions using Web3.
-There are three main steps in order to send a transaction to the Ethereum blockchain: create, sign, and broadcast.
+This is a beginner friendly guide to sending Nephele transactions using Web3.
+There are three main steps in order to send a transaction to the Nephele blockchain: create, sign, and broadcast.
 We’ll go through all three, hopefully answering any questions you might have!
-In this tutorial, we'll be using [Alchemy](https://www.alchemy.com/) to send our transactions to the Ethereum chain.
+In this tutorial, we'll be using [Alchemy](https://www.alchemy.com/) to send our transactions to the Nephele chain.
 You can [create a free Alchemy account here](https://auth.alchemyapi.io/signup).

 **NOTE:** This guide is for signing your transactions on the _backend_ for your app.
 If you want to integrate signing your transactions on the frontend, check out integrating [Web3 with a browser provider](https://docs.alchemy.com/reference/api-overview#with-a-browser-provider).